-A culture dominated by images and slogans seduces those that are functionally literate but who make the choice not to read…Propaganda has become a substitute for ideas and ideals.
+A culture dominated by images and slogans seduces those who are functionally literate but who make the choice not to read … propaganda has become a substitute for ideas and ideals.
 Knowledge is confused with how we are made to feel.
 Commercial brands are mistaken for expressions of individuality.

 This is most important in the area of politics.

 Those captive to images cast ballots based on how candidates make them feel.
-They vote for a slogan, a smile, perceived sincerity, and attractiveness, along with the carefully crafted personal history of the candidate…Truth is irrelevant.
-Those who succeed in politics, as in most of the culture, are those create the most convincing fantasies.
+They vote for a slogan, a smile, perceived sincerity, and attractiveness, along with the carefully crafted personal history of the candidate; truth is irrelevant.
+Those who succeed in politics, as in most of the culture, are those who create the most convincing fantasies.

 He has a section of interviews with Shelly Lubben and some of her team at a porn convention.
 Shelly is an ex-porn star and is now a Christian crusader against the industry.
 Her mission is to rescue women from porn and show them the gospel of Jesus Christ.
 The author never openly commends her work against the industry, though he seems to share her viewpoint.
 Hedges does not write from a Christian perspective, and given his other railing against Christians (especially the “Christian Right”) this is a compliment.

-Chapter 3, “The Illusion of Wisdom,” is about higher education, specifically the schools of the elite, like Yale, Harvard, Stanford, and Cambridge—the very schools where most of those in political and corporate power receive their education.
+This chapter is about higher education, specifically the schools of the elite, like Yale, Harvard, Stanford, and Cambridge—the very schools where most of those in political and corporate power receive their education.
 Admission to these schools, like a country club membership, is only available to the rich and powerful, who make colossal donations to gain admittance for their children.
 Diversity is cultural and ethnic, but there is no diversity of class.
 Intelligence and analytical skills are the only traits prized in these cloisters of privilege, and those students and faculty who question the status quo are shunned.
-Hedges contrasts this to an earlier time when enrollment was open, and where students questioned what they were hearing, rather than simply regurgitating facts.
+Hedges contrasts this to an earlier time when enrollment was open and when students questioned what they were hearing, rather than simply regurgitating facts.

 “These elites are not capable of asking the broad, universal questions, the staples of an education in the humanities, which challenge the deepest assumptions of a culture and examine the harsh realities of political and economic power…Instead the elite are taught skills which prepare them for careers in business and politics.
 If business and political institutions are going the wrong way, these skills will not enable them to see what is wrong, or show any way to correct them…The unstated ethic of these elite institutions is to make as much money as you can to sustain the elitist system…By the time they graduate, they are superbly conditioned for the drudgery of moving large sums of money around electronically or negotiating huge corporate contracts.”